 While WinBUGS is a convenient piece of software that is still widely used, its major drawback is that it is no longer being developed, i.e. no new functions or distributions are added and no bugs are fixed.

-OpenBUGS
+\subsection{OpenBUGS}

 OpenBUGS (REF) is essentially the successor of WinBUGS.
 While the latter is no longer worked on, OpenBUGS is constantly developed further.
 The name ‘OpenBUGS’ refers to the software being open source, so users do not need to download a license key, like they have to for WinBUGS (although the license key for WinBUGS is free and valid for life).